MIT offers multiple support systems to help graduate students develop their writing.

 Doctoral Thesis Coaching Group and Masters Thesis Workshops at MIT Medical Mental Health and Counseling Services

-A coaching group and workshops are offered to both PhD and Masters graduate students at MIT.
+A coaching group and workshops are offered to both PhD students at MIT.
 If you are interested, please email Xiaolu Hsi, Ph.D. at email@example.com.
 An individual meeting will be arranged to discuss the usefulness and match for the group.

 The Doctoral Thesis Coaching Group is for students who have started their thesis work (not limited to the writing stage) and who are projected to complete their thesis in six to eighteen (or longer if needed) months.
 The group will be a mix of skill building, goal setting and peer support.
 Group members tackle issues such as time management, productivity, procrastination, working with advisors and other faculty, fear of failure, perfectionism, workplace issues, and the inevitable anxiety and stress related to the thesis process.
 Its success is dependent on the commitment and energy of everyone in the group.
 Group members are are welcome to stay until they complete the thesis and expected to make a minimum of a one semester commitment to the group.
 Members are expected to attend the group each week and contribute by receiving as well as giving support to others.
 Meetings occur every Tuesday between 12:30 and 1:30 at MIT Medical Mental Health and Counseling Services.

-Xiaolu Hsi, Ph.D, will be hosting a workshop entitled “Staring Down the Blank Screen – the Psychology of Thesis Writing for Master’s Students,” designed to help master’s students who will be writing a thesis as a part of their degree requirement.
+Master’s thesis workshops can be provided when there is need.
+Previously, Xiaolu Hsi, Ph.D has hosted a workshop entitled “Staring Down the Blank Screen – the Psychology of Thesis Writing for Master’s Students,” designed to help master’s students who will be writing a thesis as a part of their degree requirement.
 Topics to be discussed are the essentials of thesis writing, self-direction, accessing support (like a thesis advisor, peers, and writing resources), time management, stress and sleep management, productivity, anxiety-induced procrastinating, as well as other interpersonal issues related to the thesis process.
-These workshops will take place at MIT Medical Mental Health and Counseling Services on Monday afternoons at 5:00pm (dates available when you call 253-2916 to sign up).
-There is a limit of 10 to 15 per workshop; a follow up session is available upon request.

 Open access policy for all MIT authors